23W-GBAC/NastLenBlog/Automation3.md

 - Calls the generate_random_animal_fact() function.
 - Prints the randomly selected animal fact to the console.

+**Advantages**:

+- The script fetches animal facts from a website, ensuring that your blog always has fresh and engaging content.
+This enhances reader interest and provides a continuously evolving experience.

+- The script automates the process of retrieving facts, saving you time and effort that would be required to manually search for and update facts in each blog post.

+- The use of random.choice() ensures that the facts inserted into your posts are diverse, preventing repetitive or monotonous content.

+- The script checks for the success of the HTTP request and gracefully handles cases where the retrieval of facts fails.

+**Disadvantages**:

+- The script relies on the external website for content.
+If the website structure changes or becomes unavailable, the script might fail.

+- Since the facts are fetched from an external source, you have limited control over the specific facts that are retrieved.
+This might result in occasional irrelevant or less contextually fitting content.

 <hr>

 Another my .py skript **file [replace_placeholders.py](https://github.com/23W-GBAC/NastLenBlog/blob/main/replace_placeholders.py)** seamlessly replaces designated placeholders in my blog posts with dynamically generated facts.